 The McGill Radio Transients group studies short-duration flashes of radio waves from new and unexpected astrophysical phenomena.
 Their most active area of research is in so-called Fast Radio Bursts (FRBs), mysterious, powerful, millisecond-long flashes of radio waves that originate outside of the Milky Way galaxy.
 To study these phenomena, the group uses several world-class radio observatories, including the Arecibo Observatory and the Green Bank Telescope.
-Most recently, the team is developing the upcoming CHIME telescope in collaboration with researchers from U. Toronto, UBC and the NRC.
+Most recently, the team has played a leadership role in the development and commissioning of the now fully operational CHIME telescope in collaboration with researchers from U. Toronto, UBC and the NRC.
 Although originally designed as a cosmology experiment, because CHIME has a broadband radio response and a wide effective field-of-view, it can scan for FRBs over an enormous area of sky, making CHIME a powerful FRB detector.